For information call:

 - When you bought your property, you paid for one property.
 However, that property may be made up of two or more parcels.
 Taxes are figured on each parcel so you will get a bill for each parcel.

 Effective January 1, 2016, reminder notices will not be mailed.
-If payment is not received by June 20, 2019, a delinquent notice will be mailed in July 2019.
+If payment is not received by June 21, 2022, a delinquent notice will be mailed in July 2022.
 If you have moved or changed your address, it is your responsibility to notify the Assessor’s office in order to avoid billing address problems.
-Delinquent notices are mailed in January and July on all parcels with delinquent balances.
+Delinquent notices are mailed in July on all parcels with delinquent balances.

 FAILURE TO RECEIVE A BILL DOES NOT EXCUSE THE TAXPAYER FROM PAYING TAXES, LATE FEES & INTEREST ACCRUED.

 Property tax relief is available through the Homeowner’s Exemption, Property Tax Reduction (Circuit Breaker) and the Hardship Exemption.
-You must apply for Homeowner’s Exemptions and/or Property Tax Reduction benefits with the Assessor’s office by April 15th.
+You must apply for Property Tax Reduction benefits with the Assessor’s office by April 15th.

 The Property Tax Reduction (Circuit Breaker) is an income-based benefit for individuals 65+, disabled or widowed at any age, blind, fatherless or motherless children under 18 years of age, former prisoner of war/hostage, veteran with a 10%+ service-connected disability or a veteran receiving a VA pension for a nonservice-connected disability.